mianyay/sweet-shop-website/README.md

-# sweet-shop-website
+# Sweet shop
-A beginner website that is a sweet shop
+A website that features sweets that are interactive and clickable!